remidinishanth/Python_snippets/basics/syntantic_sugar.md

 # from a.b import c
 c = __import__('a.b', globals(), locals(), ['c']).c

-# from ..a import b, relative import
+# from ..a import b, relative import, essentially involves counting
 b = __import__('a', globals(), locals(), ['b'], 2).b

 # import a as b